 Why would you want to route tickets to one agent or one group of agents?
 Some customers want all of their inbound tickets to be reviewed by one agent before being escalated or assigned to another department in their company.
 If you are still using the default Notify requester of received request trigger, you can easily modify it as shown in the screenshot below.
 Once youve made this modification, your tickets will be assigned accordingly.

-If youve deactivated the default Notify requester of received request trigger, then you will need to create a custom trigger (Manage > Triggers and Mail Notifications > Add Trigger).
+If youve deactivated the default Notify requester of received request trigger, then you will need to create a custom trigger (the navigation has changed.
+To create a trigger, click Admin > Business Rules > Triggers > Add trigger.
+Otherwise, follow the steps outlined in this tip to set up automatic ticket assignment.).
 If you add the conditions shown below, newly created tickets will be automatically routed to the desired agent or group.

 Now well address how to route an end-users or organizations tickets to one contact.
 There are many reasons why you may want to implement this workflow.
 Perhaps you want to assure your customer that the same person will be handling their requests going forward or maybe your Zendesk agent is the account manager for one company.

-If youll be receiving requests from multiple contacts at the same company, youll want to set up an organization and either manually add the end-users to this organization or configure the Map email domains to organization option (Manage > People > Add Organization).
+If youll be receiving requests from multiple contacts at the same company, youll want to set up an organization and either manually add the end-users to this organization or configure the Map email domains to organization option To add an organization, hover over the +Add tab, then select Organization.).
 If everyone from Company ABC will be emailing you from their @companyabc.com domain, you can enter companyabc.com as shown below.

 The Map email domains to organization feature automatically makes an end-user a part of this organization if they email you from their @companyabc.com email address.
 With the custom trigger shown below, you can be assured that all tickets received from Company ABC will always be handled by the same agent.